orientechnologies/orientdb-docs/java/Java-Ref-ODatabaseDocument-newEdge.md

 ## Creating Edges

-When using [`ODatabaseDocument`](Java-Ref-ODatabaseDocument.md) as an interface to a Graph database, you can use this method to create new edges between vertices.
+When using OrientDB as a Graph database, this method allows you to create new edges on the database and connect them to related vertices.
+To create new vertices on the database, see the [`newVertex()`](Java-Ref-ODatabaseDocument-newVertex.md) method.

 ### Syntax